mikeumus/eloquent-javascript-with-mikeumus/data_structures,_chapter_4.md

 // → -0.081
 ```

-A map is a way to go from values in one domain (in this case, event names) to corresponding values in another domain (in this case, ϕ coefficients).
+A `map` is a way to go from values in one domain (in this case, event names) to corresponding values in another domain (in this case, ϕ coefficients).

 There are a few potential problems with using objects like this, which we will discuss in Chapter 6, but for the time being, we won’t worry about those.

 What if we want to find all the events for which we have stored a coefficient?
-The properties don’t form a predictable series, like they would in an array, so we cannot use a normal for loop.
+The properties don’t form a predictable series, like they would in an array, so we cannot use a normal `for` loop.
 JavaScript provides a loop construct specifically for going over the properties of an object.
-It looks a little like a normal for loop but distinguishes itself by the use of the word in.
+It looks a little like a normal `for` loop but distinguishes itself by the use of the word `in`.

 ``` javascript
 for (var event in map)